StonyBrookDB/DELINEATE/README.md

 **Seting up**

-- The dataset folder is arranged according to the code structure requirement with one sample image inside each such folder
+- The dataset folder is arranged according to the code structure requirement with one sample image inside each such folder.
 - The train/test data hierarchy should be organized in the following manner

 ```